Rohit-Thorawade/Fancode/README.md

 Longitude between 5 and 100.

 2. Fetch TODO Tasks:
-For each user in FanCode city, fetch their tasks from /todos endpoint using userId as a parameter.
+For each user in FanCode city, fetch their tasks from /todos endpoint using userId as a query parameter.

 3. Calculate Task Completion:
 Count the total tasks and completed tasks for each user.